mwanzaalbert/Google-Cloud-Practice-Project/README.md

 23 completed lab have been compiled and can be found in the file the mwanzaalbert/Google-Cloud-Practice-Project/ Google Cloud Practice Project Results.pdf

 2 labs have been fully translated to 100% command line insturctions.
-They can be found in the mwanzaalbert/Google-Cloud-Practice-Project/Lab Translation.pdf file.
+They can be found in the mwanzaalbert/Google-Cloud-Practice-Project/lab translations.md file.
 They Include:

   -1.
 Creating Virtual Machines